ebp-nor/workshop-2024/day3_comparative_genomics/GO-enrichment.md

 We only need the GO terms and the gene IDs they are assigned to.

 The GO annotations are in the mRNA lines somewhere in the last column (you will need scroll to right in the above textbox to see them there).
 The format is like this: `Ontology_term=GO:0003677,GO:0110165,...,GO:0005622;`.
 I.e. it always follows "Ontology_term=" and terms are separated by "," and ends with ";".
-The gene ID ca be found in the "Parent" of the mRNA.
+The gene ID can be found in the "Parent" of the mRNA.

 The following R script uses regular expressions to extract the gene IDs and GO terms: